Genetics and personal characteristics may play a part in the development of alcohol-related disorders.

 Physical injury from falls, fights, or motor vehicle accidents

 Drunkenness may disrupt family and social relationships.
 The divorce rate is 50% higher when one spouse is a heavy drinker.
 Extreme absenteeism from work can lead to unemployment.

 Very young children who drink alcohol (typically accidentally) are at significant risk of very low blood sugar Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more and coma.
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more and coma.

 Women may be more sensitive to the effects of alcohol than men, even on a per-weight basis.